Cloud security for schools is as critical as pencils and Chromebooks

 This leads to blurred lines for schools when it comes to student safety and security.
-Who is responsible if a student has inappropriate content stored in an app used by the school??
-Even if it was done at home, it was still done on school property?
+Who is responsible if a student has inappropriate content stored in an app used by the school?
+Even if it was done at home, it was still done on school property.
 How does a school keep all the technology and equipment safe from malware and phishing when it’s not on the school network?

-Cloud security doesn’t have to be complicated and expensive.
-We understand the importance of time and money when it comes to the educational system.
 ManagedMethods’ goal is to make cloud security simple and affordable, so educators can focus on what’s important to them: the students.

 It’s important for schools to be proactive about cloud security.
 Bremerton School District in Washington, a large, technology-forward school district, implemented our customizable cloud security system to quickly gain visibility and flexibility in cloud security for their students and staff.
 Small districts benefit from our easy and affordable solution as well.
 Troy ISD, a Texas district with just 1,500 students, likes how ManagedMethods helps the district meet federal and state compliance requirements, and provides real-time visibility of objectionable content and other threats in G Suite.